 - 6-7 pitted dates

-- 1 medium-sized banana
+- 1 medium-sized banana, chopped fresh or frozen

 - 2 tablespoons hot cocoa mix